Monumental Brass Society

 July 2023

-Included among the drawings of incised slabs made for de Gaignières is that of Michel de Troye, grand prior of the abbey, who was in office before 1480.
-On 7 October 1498, he presided over the election of Antoine de la Haye to the post of Abbot of St Denis.
+Among the drawings of incised slabs is that of Michel de Troye, grand prior of the abbey, who was in office before 1480.
+On 7 October 1498 he presided over the election of Antoine de la Haye as Abbot of St Denis.
 He died on 7 June 1517 after forty years as grand prior.
-His slab still survives and is on the south wall of the south transept close to the monument of Francois I and Claude de France.
+His slab still survives and is on the south wall of the south transept, close to the monument of Francois I and Claude de France.
 The Latin inscription, as given by Histoire de l'abbaye royale de Saint-Denys en France (1706) reads:

 regii cænobii Magnus-Prior annis XL extitit.
 Ecclesiæ quæ /